wordofwarning/wordofwarning.org/current/2015-spring/vandecruys/index.md

 # ABOUT THE SHOW - GENERIC
 artist: "Leentje Van de Cruys | University of Salford" # the name of the artist or company
-show: "Horse | Title" # the name of the show
+show: "Horse | Whoaaaaa Steady!" # the name of the show
 artist_size: 3
 show_size: 4
 header_image: "header_horse.jpg"